UIC-HPC/Sp25Website/_assignments/c++_and_make.md

 End Function
 ```

-3. Your main function should time the execution of the prime calculation and print out the time taken along with the primes found.
+3. Time the execution of the prime calculation in your main function and print out the time taken along with the number of primes found.

+4. Create and add a **Makefile** to your repository to build **prime.cc** into an executable **prime** when `make` is executed.

-4. Collect data on execution times for at least five different range sizes and document your findings.
+5. Collect data on execution times for at least five different range sizes and document your findings; this will just be a text file (**timings.dat**).

-5. A brief report discussing your findings on how the problem size affects execution time.
+6. Write a few sentences discussing your findings on how the problem size affects execution time (**report.txt**).

+7. Make sure you have committed all the material to your repository.

 When your program is ready for grading, ***commit*** and ***push*** your local repository to the remote git classroom repository and follow the _**Assignment Submission Instructions**_.